King Petar I Elementary School: Construction

 The building was constructed on the sloping ground of the highest part of Sava slope, by the most modern construction procedures, and it consists of a basement, semi-basement, a ground floor and the first floor.
 The building consists of three tracts, the most important and the most representative of which was set up sidelong, on the corner of the Gračanička Street and Kralja Petra Street, thus creating in front of it a triangular square.
 From the backyard side there was a wing set up in the shape of the letter G, which along with the classroom tract makes a small inner courtyard.

-The elementary school "King Petar I" is shaped according to all postulates of the academic architecture, with the art nouveau elements, which are reflected in the interior more than on the facades.
+The elementary school "King Petar I" is shaped according to all postulates of the academic architecture, with the Art Nouveau elements, which are reflected in the interior more than on the facades.
 The facades facing the street are done in three, that is, in two girths, with the dividing wreaths between the floor and with the large roof wreath ending in the attic with balustrade.
 The representative entrance protruding bay with tall arched windows of the auditorium on the first floor dominates the main façade.
 On the sides, the dynamics was achieved with the protruding bay highlighted with the triangular sills above the windows on the first floor and some calmly shaped gaps of the ground floor.
 The yard facades are more modest.

 The stylistic processing in the interior is first of all noticeable in the profiling of all supporting and protuberant elements and in the frames of the walls.
 Completely geometrized decorative elements appear, as well as the stylistic elements of classical origin.
 The equipment of the school "King Petar I", as far as the hygienic and teaching conditions are concerned, was the reflection of the most modern achievements of that time.
 The school had a plumbing installations with English toilets, electrical lighting, central heating system and the installation which enabled the ventilation of the rooms.
 The doors and the windows of a typical appearance and dimensions at a short distance provide for a very good lighting of the rooms, as well as the backyard windows on the shaded sides.

-The building managed to avoid the faith of almost all other representative buildings in Belgrade as it wasn't damaged in World War I while in World War II it was damaged by the shell on 20 October 1944, the very day when Belgrade was liberated from the German occupation.
+The building managed to avoid the fate of almost all other representative buildings in Belgrade as it wasn't damaged in World War I while in World War II it was damaged on 20 October 1944, the very day Belgrade was liberated from the German occupation.
 In the post-war period, after 1950, all the installations were modernized.
-The school furniture was replaced with the more modern one.
+The school furniture was replaced with a more modern one.